Use It or Lose It: Dancing Makes You Smarter

 Dancing frequently – 76%.
 That was the greatest risk reduction of any activity studied, cognitive or physical.”

-For the finest in ballroom dance instruction, contact your Fred Astaire Dance Studio.
+For the finest in ballroom dance instruction, a bevy of benefits and more fun than you could ever imagine, contact us at Fred Astaire Dance Studios.